k0shk0sh/EasyVersion/README.md

 Before publishing your new awesome library, module or app, call either one of the tasks first followed by your releasing task.

+> P.S: this library uses itself to manage its release versioning.

 ## EasyVersion Properties

 EasyVersion comes with two handy extensions specifically for Android projects:

 - `project.versionName` returns the current version name or snapshot if its available.
 - `project.versionCode` returns the current version code based on `$major$minor$patch.toInt()`.

+## Contributions

+Please contribute!
+We will gladly review any pull requests.
+Make sure to read the [Contributing](.github/CONTRIBUTING.md) page first though.